pact-foundation/docs.pact.io/website/docs/recipes/kafka.md

 Hopefully, that's pretty much what you expected to see.
 Again, note the contentType shows up.

 ## Schema Registry JSON Provider
-Lets take a lok on the other side now - the provider test.
+Lets take a look at the other side now - the provider test.
 We'll get our JUnit5 test class into being, along with a handful of constants:
 ```
 @Provider("jsonSchemaKafkaProviderApp")
 @Consumer("jsonSchemaKafkaConsumerApp")